What is a Learning Mentor?

 A Learning Mentor helps to support children in school to overcome any issues that might be stopping them from engaging in school and with their learning.
 They work with children to help them realise their potential and raise their achievement, as well as supporting children with social and emotional challenges and being someone that children can talk to if they need to.

-Our Learning Mentors work across the school with children from FS1 to Year 6, supporting children with their emotional, social and mental health.
+Our Learning Mentors work across the school with children from Nursery to Year 6, supporting children with their emotional, social and mental health.

 - Listening to children and discussing anything that is worrying them.